2023 Best Liberal Arts & Humanities Associate Degree Schools in Oregon

 Full Liberal Arts / Sciences & Humanities at Chemeketa Community College Report

 You’ll join some of the best and brightest minds around you if you attend Southwestern Oregon Community College.
 The school came in at #5 on this year’s Best Liberal Arts & Humanities Associate Degree Schools in Oregon list.
-SWOCC is a small public school located in the remote town of Coos Bay.
+SWOCC is a small public school located in the town of Coos Bay.

-Lane Community College ranked #6 on this year’s Best Liberal Arts & Humanities Associate Degree Schools in Oregon list.
-Located in the rural area of Eugene, Lane Community College is a public school with a medium-sized student population.
+Lane Community College did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a associate degree.
+It came in at #6 on the list.
+Located in the rural area of Eugene, Lane Community College is a public college with a moderately-sized student population.

 Full Liberal Arts / Sciences & Humanities at Lane Community College Report